 GoDaddy Website Builder SEO

-SEO is the science — or, arguably, the art — of getting your website’s pages to rank higher on search engines like Google.
+Search engine optimization is the science of getting your website’s pages to rank higher on search engines like Google.

 SEO is a huge topic, so we won’t go into the nitty-gritty here.
 Our goal is to give you data on how the GoDaddy website builder SEO performs out of the box.